 \subsection{Global Feature Fusion (GFF)}

-To achieve global feature fusion (GFF) we exploit the global features obtained by the class token embeddings in the ViT.
-To this end, we present two simple but effective operators for GFF: 1) element-wise feature subtraction denoted as GFF: Subtraction; and 2) feature concatenation denoted as GFF: Concatenation.
+To achieve global feature fusion (GFF) we exploit the global features obtained by ViT.
+To this end, we present two simple but effective operators for GFF: 1) element-wise feature subtraction denoted as GFF: Subtraction and 2) feature concatenation denoted as GFF: Concatenation.
 In detail, the GFF: Subtraction can be expressed as follows:

 whereas the GFF: Concatenation is defined as: